gkmit-ankur/cravia-hms-documentation/docs/use_case.md

 - **Appointment Booking System**.
 Paintent can book appointments through the platform by selecting the doctor based on the diseases you are suffering.

-- **Health Education & Awareness**.
-This platform contains educational content about various health topices like how to maintain good health.

 # Functional Use Case